 This may not be important to everyone, but if ultimate privacy is a concern to you, try to find a VPN Provider who will accept Bitcoin.
 With a few considerations, you can use Bitcoin to pay for your service anonymously.
 A VPN provider who allows for this is likely a VPN provider who takes security very seriously.
 BestVPN has a great guide to using Bitcoin anonymously here.

 We've partnered with the following VPN providers to bring our customers the very best in VPN service.
-With fast connections, reliable security, guaranteed compatibility with our routers and great customer service, we're sure one of our partner providers will meet your needs.
-Click on a provider below to learn more about their service.
+With reliable security, guaranteed compatibility with our routers, and great customer service, we're sure one of our partner providers will meet your needs.
+Click on a VPN provider below to learn more about their service.

-Click the images below to be taken to our page about the VPN service as well as setup guides for Sabai OS.
+Click the images below to be taken to our page about the VPN Service Provider as well as setup guides and instructions for Sabai OS.

 Sabai VPN Routers work with all PPTP and most OpenVPN configurations.
 Any VPN client that uses PPTP will work, while OpenVPN requires a certain file structure.
 Sabai Technology is working on a list of known compliant vendors, however, this list is incomplete at the present time.
 Please do not hesitate to reach out to our team if you need assistance in this area.